GEO-IASS/Image-Fusion-of-Hyperspectral-Satellite-Data/README.md

 Non-negative matrix factorization: unmix pixel of hyperion image with provided endmember info, added with spatial info created by high-pass filter from ALI panchromatic image.
 <br><br>
-Entropy, Average Gradient, Correlation coefficient and PSNR(Peak signal-to-noise ratio) could be used to evaluate the fusion.
+Entropy, Average Gradient, Correlation coefficient RMSE(root-mean-square deviation) and PSNR(Peak signal-to-noise ratio) could be used to evaluate the fusion.

 ## Source
 ALI (res: 10m), Hyperion data (res: 30m) of the Yellow River Delta in 2005